The Institute for European Studies

 Since 1998 IES' research work has been organized within three year research policy programmes.
 For the years 1999-2001 IES was carrying out a programme on European integration in a national and regional context which contains three major research areas:

 There are studies on the relations, conflicts and co-operation patterns between the states and majority/minority societies of the region.
 Also around this theme the central question is, how the whole Baltic Sea region could develop toward a genuine security community.
-The IES has participated in Frankfurt Peace Research Institute's research programme in the area that handles the Baltic Sea region's security issues.

-The question of much socio-political relevance in home affairs is also about whether candidate countries rapid movement towards European Union membership contributes to the cohesion within the society or is an obstacle to its achievement with various side effects.
+The question of socio-political relevance in home affairs is also about whether Baltic countries rapid movement towards European Union membership contributes to the cohesion within the society or is an obstacle to its achievement with various side effects.
 The recent economic modernisation of CEE countries has been fast which can't be said about its administrative and social capacity.

 In this aspect three academic sub-themes are important: